ArnaudHemmerle/data-analysis-on-sirius/chapters/xrr/genx/import-data.md

 ![](images/import-data-first-simulation.png)

 The match between the simulation and the data should be fairly good, except for large q vectors.
-Next, we'll discuss how to verify the beam parameters in GenX and optimize the model parameters for better agreement.
+Next, we'll discuss how to verify the beam parameters in GenX.

 If you've missed any steps, you can download the updated file [here](../../../_static/water_first_simu.hgx).